- Current applications

-The Council invites further submissions from interested parties about whether, and if so, how the Council should have regard to the ACCC’s final determination when considering whether to make a revocation recommendation.
-Submissions must be received by the Council by 5.00pm on 29 October 2018.
+The Council invited further submissions from interested parties about whether, and if so, how the Council should have regard to the ACCC’s final determination when considering whether to make a revocation recommendation, by 29 October.
+Submissions received have been published under the Submissions tab.

 Following the release of the Council’s statement of preliminary views, all interested parties will have an opportunity to make further submissions before the Council decides whether to make a revocation recommendation to the designated Minister.